beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 We are going to list the integration patterns, only for searching purposes.
 It is a good practice to recognize all the integration patterns and know when to use them.

-You can find more detailed information in the [http://www.enterpriseintegrationpatterns.com](http://www.enterpriseintegrationpatterns.com) site, or in this [book](http://www.amazon.com/o/asin/0321200683/ref=nosim/enterpriseint-20)
+All the images in this chapter and more detailed information are in the  [http://www.enterpriseintegrationpatterns.com](http://www.enterpriseintegrationpatterns.com) site, or in this [book](http://www.amazon.com/o/asin/0321200683/ref=nosim/enterpriseint-20)

 ##### Integration Styles
  - **File Transfer**